 Consider a vanilla bond that pays coupons annually and matures in five years.
-Its cash flows consist of five annual coupon payments and the last payment includes the face value of the bond.
+Its cash flow consist of five annual coupon payments.
+The last payment includes the face value of the bond.

 The money bags represent the cash flows you will receive over the five-year period.
-To balance the red lever at the point where total cash flows equal the amount paid for the bond, the fulcrum must be farther to the left, at a point before maturity.
+Balance the red lever at the point where total cash flows equal the amount paid for the bond.
+The fulcrum must be farther to the left, at a point before maturity.
 Unlike the zero-coupon bond, the straight bond pays coupon payments throughout its life and therefore repays the full amount paid for the bond sooner.

 Factors Affecting Duration

-It is important to note, however, that duration changes as the coupons are paid to the bondholder.
-As the bondholder receives a coupon payment, the amount of the cash flow is no longer on the time line, which means it is no longer counted as a future cash flow that goes towards repaying the bondholder.
-Our model of the fulcrum demonstrates this: as the first coupon payment is removed from the red lever and paid to the bondholder, the lever is no longer in balance because the coupon payment is no longer counted as a future cash flow.
+It is important to note, however, that duration does change as the coupons are paid to the bondholder.
+The bondholder receives a coupon payment, the amount of the cash flow is no longer on the time line.
+Which means it is no longer counted as a future cash flow, that goes towards repaying the bondholder.
+The model of the fulcrum demonstrates this: as the first coupon payment is removed from the red lever and paid to the bondholder, the lever is no longer in balance because the coupon payment is no longer counted as a future cash flow.

 The fulcrum must now move to the right in order to balance the lever again: